vladislavt345/smart-file-cleaner-ai/README.md

 ## Features

-- Select multiple folders for analysis
+* Select multiple folders for analysis
-- Automatic collection of folder contents
+* Automatic collection of folder contents
-- Intelligent analysis powered by GPT-4
+* Intelligent analysis powered by GPT-4 through [gpt4free](https://github.com/xtekky/gpt4free) API client
-- Categorization of files into recommended for deletion and for keeping
+* Categorization of files into recommended for deletion and for keeping
-- View detailed information about each file/folder
+* View detailed information about each file/folder
-- Bulk selection and deletion of files with confirmation
+* Bulk selection and deletion of files with confirmation
-- Intuitive and responsive GUI built with Tkinter
+* Intuitive and responsive GUI built with Tkinter
-- Runs in a separate thread for smooth interface performance
+* Runs in a separate thread for smooth interface performance

 ---